GES

 RTI and the Right to Privacy — Balancing Transparency

-The intersection of RTI and the right to privacy has been an evolving area of law.
-Section 8(1)(j) exempts from disclosure "information which relates to personal information the disclosure of which has no relationship to any public activity or interest, or which would cause unwarranted invasion of the privacy of the individual."
-However, this exemption is qualified — information that cannot be denied to Parliament or a State Legislature shall not be denied to any person, and the PIO must balance the public interest against the privacy of the individual.
-The Supreme Court in K.S.
+Section 8(1)(j) exempts personal information unrelated to public activity whose disclosure would cause unwarranted invasion of privacy.
+This exemption is qualified: information that cannot be denied to Parliament or a State Legislature cannot be denied to any person.
+The SC in K.S.
 Puttaswamy v.
-Union of India (2017) declared the right to privacy as a fundamental right under Article 21, raising questions about how privacy and transparency interact.
+Union of India (2017) declared privacy a fundamental right under Art 21, intensifying the transparency-privacy tension.
 In CBSE v.
-Aditya Bandopadhyay (2011), the SC held that RTI is a "sunshine law" but warned that it should not become a "tool of surveillance."
-The SC observed that transparency and privacy are both important values that must be balanced.
-The CIC has held that information about public servants in their official capacity (salaries, transfers, disciplinary proceedings) is not "personal information" under Section 8(1)(j) and must be disclosed.
-However, information about the private lives of public servants that has no bearing on their public duties is protected.
-The Digital Personal Data Protection Act (2023) creates a new framework for personal data, and its interaction with RTI disclosure obligations is yet to be fully clarified.
+Aditya Bandopadhyay (2011), the SC called RTI a "sunshine law" but warned against surveillance.
+The CIC has held that official information about public servants (salaries, transfers, disciplinary proceedings) is not "personal information" under Section 8(1)(j) and must be disclosed.
+Private lives of public servants unrelated to duties remain protected.
+The Digital Personal Data Protection Act (2023) creates a new personal data framework whose interaction with RTI disclosure obligations is still being clarified.
+The privacy-transparency balance is a high-frequency Mains question.

 Pendency Crisis and Institutional Challenges

-The Information Commissions face a severe institutional crisis.
-As of 2024, the CIC has a pendency of over 35,000 second appeals, with some appeals waiting 2-3 years for hearing.
-Many SICs have even larger backlogs relative to their capacity.
-The root causes include: (a) persistent vacancies — Information Commissioners are often not appointed in a timely manner, with positions remaining vacant for months or years; (b) inadequate infrastructure and staff; (c) the growing volume of RTI applications (estimated 5-6 million annually); (d) delays in first appeals, pushing more cases to the second appeal; and (e) the absence of time limits for the CIC/SIC to dispose of second appeals.
-The Satark Nagrik Sangathan (SNS) and the Centre for Equity Studies have documented the pendency crisis through annual assessments.
-The 2019 Amendment, by reducing the fixed tenure to "prescribed by the Central Government" (notified as 3 years with reappointment), has been criticized for potentially discouraging strong candidates from accepting appointments.
-The Supreme Court has noted the pendency issue in several orders but has not mandated specific timelines.
-Proposals for reform include: mandatory timelines for appointment of Commissioners, increasing the number of Commissioners, establishing benches in different cities, and strengthening the first appellate mechanism to reduce the burden on Information Commissions.
+Information Commissions face a severe institutional crisis.
+The CIC has over 35,000 pending second appeals, with some waiting 2-3 years.
+Many SICs have worse backlogs relative to capacity.
+Root causes include persistent vacancies (positions remain unfilled for months or years), inadequate infrastructure and staff, a growing volume of applications (5-6 million annually), delays in first appeals pushing more cases to second appeal, and the absence of statutory time limits for CIC/SIC disposal of second appeals.
+Satark Nagrik Sangathan and the Centre for Equity Studies have documented the crisis through annual assessments.
+The 2019 Amendment's shorter notified tenure (3 years with reappointment) may discourage strong candidates.
+The SC has noted the pendency problem but has not mandated specific timelines.
+Proposed reforms include mandatory appointment timelines, increasing Commissioner numbers, establishing benches in different cities, and strengthening first appeals to reduce Commission burden.
+The institutional weakness of the appellate mechanism is a Mains governance and ethics topic.

 Relevant Exams